 You can instantly turn off any feature at any time.
 Get sleep at night knowing it's as easy as hitting the switch.Read More

 LaunchDarkly uses a streaming architecture to serve feature flags in microseconds without making remote requests.
-All flags are served locally and backed up by two layers of globally distributed CDNs.Read More about the Architecture
+All flags are served locally and backed up by our globally distributed CDN provider.Read More about the Architecture

 It only takes a few minutes to create your first feature flag.
 Our quick start guide will show you how to create a sample app in the language of your choice, and easily create a test flag in your local dev environment.See What You Can Do with LaunchDarkly